 Performances at Mohegan Sun

 During weekends, holidays, and the summer months, Mohegan Sun draws well-known entertainers to perform in its 10,000-seat Mohegan Sun Arena.
-Most performers who hit the stage are of the vintage that appeals to baby boomers and include performers such as Carole King and James Taylor, Simon and Garfunkel, Ringo Starr, Michael Buble, and Reba McEntire.
+Most performers who hit the stage are of the vintage that appeals to baby boomers and includes performers such as Carole King and James Taylor, Simon and Garfunkel, Ringo Starr, Michael Buble, and Reba McEntire.

 Nearby Mohegan Sun